lazee/freemarker-java-8/README.md

 ![build status](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

-FJ8 (freemarker-java-8) is a Java library that adds support for the `java.time` api FreeMarker.
+FJ8 (freemarker-java-8) is a Java library that adds support for the `java.time` api to FreeMarker.
 It is easy to add to your codebase, and very easy to use.

 Basically this library allows you to format and print values from `java.time` classes within FreeMarker templates.
 As a bonus you also get some nice comparison and conversion methods.